drndr/multilabel-text-clf/Transformers/README.md

-# Bag-of-Words vs. Graph vs. Sequence in Text Classification: Questioning the Necessity of Text-Graphs and the Surprising Strength of a Wide MLP -- Code for Experiments
+## Transformer Models - Bert and DistilBert

- We have used pre-trained Bert and DistilBert models from Transformers (Hugging Face) for our experiments.
+We have used pre-trained Bert and DistilBert models from Transformers (Hugging Face) for multi-label text classification.

 ## Get up and running

 1. Download the data folder from serverc and make sure that the data is placed into a subfolder `./data/multi_label_data`.

-2. Check for dependencies `numpy`, `torch`, `transformers`, `pandas`, `nltk`, `sklearn`, `einops` and `matplotlib`
+2. Check for dependencies `numpy`, `torch`, `transformers`, `pandas`, `nltk`, `sklearn`,`tqdm`,`json`,and `matplotlib`

 ## Code overview

 - In `bert_model_multi_label.py`and `distilbert_model_multi_label.py` you can find the implementation for the Bert and DistilBERT models for multi label classification.
-  The experimental setup can be configured in the begining of the script:
+  The experimental setup can be configured in the beginning of the script:
     - valid datasets are: {'amazon', 'dbpedia', 'econbiz', 'nyt', 'reuters', 'rcv1-v2', 'goemotions'}
-    - the corresponding label number can be found in the python scripts
+    - the corresponding label number can be found in the python files.

 ## Running experiments

 The scripts `bert_model_multi_label.py` and `distilbert_model_multi_label.py` are the main entry point for running an experiment.
-Variables at the begining of the scripts should be set accordingly to datasets and model type.
+Variables at the begining of the scripts should be set accordingly to datasets and label number.

 ## References